All About Computer and Information Systems Managers

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Demand for Computer and Information Systems Managers
+Job Outlook for Computer and Information Systems Managers

 In 2016, there was an estimated number of 367,600 jobs in the United States for Computer and Information Systems Manager.
 New jobs are being produced at a rate of 12% which is above the national average.
 The Bureau of Labor Statistics predicts 44,200 new jobs for Computer and Information Systems Manager by 2026.
 The BLS estimates 32,500 yearly job openings in this field.